 Higher revenue.
 Gyms and fitness clubs employing AR and VR technology to make exercises more fun, effective, and safe for members will be able to increase their earnings.
 A provider delivering a higher quality service that puts it ahead of the game can raise the prices.

-Now that you know some of the benefits of AR/VR features for workout app developers, businesses, and consumers, let us classify the ways to leverage those features.
+Now that you know some of the benefits of augmented and virtual reality fitness apps for businesses, consumers, and software developers, let us list some ways to leverage them.

-People choosing to exercise at home may practice high-intensity interval training (HIIT), yoga, or Pilates with the help of VR headsets and virtual coaches.
+VR headset owners choosing to exercise at home may do so with the help of a virtual reality fitness trainer.

-Supernatural offers fast-paced cardio and full-body workouts (boxing, hitting targets, etc.).
-Its gamified experiences take users to breathtaking locations where live-action coaches provide one-on-one routines, stand by their side, motivate, and give tips to fuel the users’ progress.
+Supernatural offers fast-paced cardio and full-body workouts (boxing, hitting targets, etc.) with live-action coaches that provide one-on-one routines, motivate, and give tips to fuel the users’ progress.

 An AR fitness app can also include a hologram coach feature so that users can project a virtual personal instructor at the gym or at home via smart glasses or tablet, e.g., for yoga or daily exercise session.
-The virtual coach can demonstrate routines and techniques, provide tips and encouragement, and voice the calories burned and other indicators.
+The augmented reality personal trainer (virtual coach) can demonstrate routines and techniques, provide tips and encouragement, and voice the calories burned and other indicators.

 Firstly, applications can be designed to meet a variety of training demands, allowing users to mix up their workout routines.
 Secondly, immersive media have the power to make experiences more valuable and unique.

-Supernatural enables users to experience destinations as fantastic as the ruins of Machu Picchu or the Martian surface.
+The Supernatural VR workout app enables users to experience destinations as fantastic as the ruins of Machu Picchu or the Martian surface.
 This method may transform exercising on a stationary bike, treadmill, or rowing machine.

 For example, VirZOOM’s “VZfit Sensor Kit” attached to a stationary bike coupled with an Oculus VR headset can take a user thousands of miles away from their living room or health club, e.g., to the desert of Arizona or the Game of Thrones locations.
 They can follow a virtual trainer, compete with fellow cyclists, or even ride Pegasus through a canyon.